Kekaha, Hawaii: Education

 Niihau School of Kekaha is a charter K-12 school in Kekaha.

 Communications

 Circa 1962, the Army Radio Station a few miles west of Kekaha provided ionospheric and tropospheric scatter communications as part of a line of stations from California to Vietnam, sending TTY (Teleprinter) traffic back and forth during the Vietnam War.
+The radio station was shut down 1967.